allenai/allennlp/tutorials/getting_started/another_model_example.md

 In order to make use of these tests, you need to provide two things: a [JSON configuration file](configuration.md) like what you use for training, just with smaller parameters, and a tiny dataset.
-We'll examine the configuration file that we're using here later; it'll make more sense to look at the model code first.
+We've already seen the dataset, and we'll examine the configuration file that we're using here later; it'll make more sense to look at the model code first.

 But before we write any model code, let's decide on the basic structure of the model.
 We have two inputs (a title and an abstract) and an output label.
 What if we just embed the words in the title